meltaylor78/pie_junkie/README.md

 1. view Raspberry Pi products that I might be interested in buying
 2. navigate the site with ease, view products by categories, search for items I am looking for.
 3. view details of the products that I am interested in.
-4. see review of products from other customers, leave my own review
+4. see reviews of products from other customers, leave my own review
 5. add products to my cart as I browse the site and see a running total of the cost.
 6. review the contents of my cart with ability to adjust quantities or remove items before I check out.
 7. have a secure checkout, that ensures my credit card details are safe.
 8. have the ability to create an account and save my details for return visits
-9. confirmation of my order once places and details emailed to me as a record
+9. confirmation of my order once placed and details emailed to me as a record

 **Site Owner;**

 As the owner I want to;
 1. provide a site that is inviting to customers, easy to use and intuitive to navigate
 2. provide customers with a method to leave reviews on products and view reviews from other customers
-2. allow customers to checkout without needing to register but include the option to to register and save details if they wish to.
+2. allow customers to checkout without needing to register but include the option to register and save details if they wish to.
 3. add new products to the site
 4. be able to edit or remove existing products as required
 5. ensure the site is secure, limit actions based on login profiles (add / edit / delete products | write / edit / delete review)